DDT5/snip1155-reference-impl/README.md

 ### Change metadata

-Minters (for fungible tokens) or owners (for NFTs) MUST be able to change the token_id's metadata if the configuration allows them to. `null` values can be used for either `public_metadata` or `private_metadata` fields in order to leave the existing metadata unchanged.
+Minters (for fungible tokens and NFTs) or owners (for NFTs only) MUST be able to change the token_id's metadata if the configuration allows them to. `null` values can be used for either `public_metadata` or `private_metadata` fields in order to leave the existing metadata unchanged.

 ```js
 {